ONEARMY/community-platform/packages/documentation/docs/Backend Development/emulator-seed-data.md

 By default this data is not committed to the repo and so initial data will be empty, however specific zip files have been generated from site backup files and can be loaded for testing

 ## Loading seed data
-By default when the functions start script runs it will call a script to populate seed data from [scripts/emulator/seed-data](../../../../scripts/emulator/seed-data).
+When the `yarn start:emulated` script runs it will call a script to populate seed data from [scripts/emulator/seed-data](../../../../scripts/emulator/seed-data).
 There are different versions depending on export date and operating system
-(known issue where data exported on windows won't always run on linux, pending possible fix via node 14 update or firebase exporter bin)
+(there is a known issue where data exported on windows won't always run on linux.
+Hopefully this will be fixed either with planned node upgrades or future firebase emulator release)
 ```
 yarn workspace oa-scripts emulator:seed
 ```

-This will load the default seed data from the zip file [functions/data/seed](../../../../functions/data/seed/seed-default.zip).

-The default data contains a snapshot of most howtos, mappins etc. from the export data of the file (so may not be fully up-to-date).
+This will load a prompt to select seed data.
+Most included zips should contain a snapshot of most howtos, mappins etc. from the date of export data (so may not be fully up-to-date with production site).
 It also includes 2 user profiles for login:

 ```
 username: demo_user@example.com